roschmsi/tsjepa/README.md

 ```

 ## Data
-We conduct most experiments on the ECG classification dataset provided for the PhysioNet Challenge 2020.
-However, our models can also be evaluated on eight popular forecasting datasets.
+We conduct experiments on the ECG classification dataset provided for the PhysioNet Challenge 2020 and on eight popular forecasting datasets.
 For each dataset, you can find a configuration file under `data/configs/`.

 ### ECG Classification